 Cool cookies on the baking sheet for 2-3 minutes, then remove to a rack.

-Be sure to let the cookies cool completely before allowing your grandchild to handle them.
+Be sure to let the cookies cool completely before allowing your child to handle them.

 Adult participation required for baking.
-Be sure to keep your grandchild away from the oven and hot baking sheet.
+Be sure to keep your child away from the oven and hot baking sheet.